London Road Fire Station, Manchester: 2006 plans

-In February 2006, Argent, developers proposed leasing the building from Britannia Hotels to transform it into a music and arts venue.
+In February 2006, Argent proposed leasing the building from Britannia Hotels to transform it into a music and arts venue.
 Manchester City Council backed the plans and refused to rule out a compulsory purchase order (CPO) if the owner did not act to redevelop the building.
 Britannia Hotels branded Argent's plans "unworkable" and proposed turning the building into a company headquarters, 200-bed hotel, and fire station museum.
 A planning application was promised by March 2006, but by May none had been made.
 Work was carried out by February 2007 to make the building watertight and in autumn 2007 a proposal was made by Britannia to convert the building into a hotel.

 Britannia Hotels appointed Purcell Miller Tritton to draw up plans to convert the building into a hotel in 2008 but none were produced by May 2009 and the city council lost faith in Britannia Hotels' commitment to its redevelopment.
-The city council was concerned that the state of the fire station was limiting regeneration in the area, including a proposed government complex on the former Mayfield Railway Station site.
+The city council was concerned that the state of the fire station was limiting regeneration in the area, including a proposed government complex on the former Mayfield railway station site.
 The city council set a deadline of July 2009 for progress on redevelopment.
-Britannia Hotels' proposal in July 2009 was to convert the fire station into a hotel with a 15-storey tower in its courtyard and promised a planning application by October 2009, but none was made and the city council's Chief Executive recommended issuing a CPO.
+Britannia Hotels' proposal in July 2009 was to convert the fire station into a hotel with a 15-storey tower in its courtyard and promised a planning application by October 2009, but none was made and the city council's chief executive recommended issuing a CPO.

 2010 CPO issued

 A meeting of the city council in January 2010 approved a request for up to £5.25 million to cover the costs associated with the fire station's acquisition.
 Britannia Hotels responded by pledging to make a new proposal by February 2010, rendering the CPO unnecessary.
 Britannia submitted an application to turn the fire station into a 227-bed 4-star hotel in June 2010.
 The Victorian Society praised the proposed conversion.
 Manchester City Council decided to continue with the CPO.
 The city council issued a CPO on 5 August 2010.
-Despite the plans being approved 16 September 2010, the council continued to pursue a CPO and solicited bids for a development partner in January 2011.
+Despite the plans being approved on 16 September 2010, the council continued to pursue a CPO and solicited bids for a development partner in January 2011.

 2011 CPO rejected

 Britannia's objection to the CPO led to a public inquiry in April 2011.
 On 29 November 2011, the Department for Communities and Local Government confirmed the CPO had been rejected.
-Despite Britannia's guarantee at the inquiry to proceed with the development it reconsidered its plans.
+Despite Britannia's guarantee at the inquiry to proceed with the development, it reconsidered its plans.
 In a letter to English Heritage, Britannia said the proposed scheme was unsustainable for the foreseeable future.
 Britannia wanted to return to the rejected tower plan.
 English Heritage and the city council expressed disappointment.
 The city council offered to buy the building at market value.